oieduardorabelo/use-navigator-online/README.md

 - `options.whenOnline`: Can be any valid React children.
 It will replace the `String` returned in `details.status` when online.
 - `options.whenOffline`: Can be any valid React children.
 It will replace the `String` returned in `details.status` when offline.
-- `options.startOnline`: Adding Support for SSR, a boolean value to determine which state it initializes.
-Defaults to `true`.
+- `options.startOnline`: To support SSR, you can control the initial rendering mode using this option.
+It is a boolean value to determine which state your application should use first: `true` for "online-first" or `false` for "offline-first".
+Defaults to `true`/online-first.
+The value will be synced with `window.navigator.onLine` inside an `useEffect` when your application is rendered in the browser.

 ## Examples